imnithish/my_thoughts/README.md

 * Easy to use
 * Works offline
 * Synced with your GMail automatically whenever internet is available
-* Can use Color cards to customize
+* Can use color cards to customize
 * Option for dark mode

 ## Compatibility